 The best medicine for reducing blood loss is tranexamic acid tablets.
 This works to reduce the breakdown of blood clots, leading to less bleeding, and should be taken several times a day for 3 to 4 days during a period.
 It does not reduce the duration of bleeding.
 Anti-inflammatory medicines are another option.
 They are less effective than tranexamic acid in reducing blood loss but, unlike tranexamic acid, they do ease period pain.

 Some contraceptive methods can also help to ease heavy painful periods whilst preventing pregnancy (although they are not the first choice treatment specifically for heavy periods).
 These include the contraceptive pill, intrauterine system (IUS), and long-acting progestogens delivered by injection or implanon.

-Endometrial ablation has varying degrees of success (heavy bleeding may return in the future), but depending on the surgical method used, it may be more effective if the womb lining is thinned by certain medicines before the operation takes place.
+Endometrial ablation or resection has varying degrees of success (heavy bleeding may return in the future), but depending on the surgical method used, it may be more effective if the womb lining is thinned by certain medicines before the operation takes place.